hakngrow/mern_tutorials_backend/README.md

 We will be using the [MongoDB Atlas](https://www.mongodb.com) the cloud-hosted MongoDB service.
 Head over to their URL and create a free account.

+#### 2.1 Create an organization

 After your account is created, you can proceed to create an organization.
 Give your organization a name.
 Select MongoDB Atlas as the cloud service.
 After which, you will be prompted to add members and set permissions.
 Since you are the only user, ignore this part and proceed to create the organization.

 ![Create an organization](/public/images/create_organization.jpg)

+#### 2.2 Create a project

 Under your new organization, create a new project.
 Give your project a name.
 Again ignore the prompt to add members and set permissions, and create the project.

 ![Create a project](/public/images/create_project.jpg)

+#### 2.3 Create a cluster

-In your new project, create a new database.
+In your new project, create a new cluster.
 Be sure to select the free and shared option, or else, you will have to pay for it.

 ![Select the free, shared cluster](/public/images/select_free_cluster.jpg)